 Many field crop and greenhouse vegetable producers inquire about the best use of natural enemies and commercial biological control agents.
 Biological control agents (BCA) include small parasitic wasps, as well as predators.

-Producers should always start by conserving natural enemies and knowing the major species in order to include them in your IPM plans.
-In general, closed farming systems like greenhouses and netted high tunnels see more success with biological control agents compared to open field production systems.
-Here are additional tips for successful use of BCAs:
+Producers should always start by conserving natural enemies and knowing the major species in order to include them in their integrated pest management (IPM) plans.
+In general, closed farming systems, such as greenhouses and netted high tunnels, see more success with biological control agents compared to open field production systems.
+The following are additional tips for successfully using BCAs:

-- Use correct species at the right time and dosage: Choose species that are easy to handle and effective.
+Producers should choose species that are easy to handle and are effective.
 This step takes time to learn.
-Farmer have their favorite species of predators, e.g., the lacewing and lady beetle larvae.
-The trick is to release them at the right time synchronized with the life cycle of the pest and in the right numbers using the best methods.
+Many farmers have their favorite species of predators, which include lacewing and lady beetle larvae.
+The trick is to release them at the right time, synchronized with the life cycle of the pest and in the right numbers using the best methods.
 Don’t scatter lacewings that come in bottles like spreading fertilizer.
-Use small cups hung in the foliage and gently pour out the larvae.
+Hang small cups in the foliage and gently pour out the larvae.

 If you have concerns, give the vendor a call and discuss with a technical service representative.
 Before calling, make sure you know the pest species you are trying to manage and approximate area where you want to implement a biological control plan.
 Vendors can then stagger the mailing of BCAs on a weekly basis and not ship all at once.

 Trade and brand names used in this publication are given for information purposes only.
 No guarantee, endorsement, or discrimination among comparable products is intended or implied by the Alabama Cooperative Extension System.